 Expect typical desert talus cone approaches for the climbs.

 Browse More Rock Climbing Classics in Comb Ridge

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Comb Ridge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Comb Ridge:

 The Anasazi which in Dineh means "enemy ancestors" or "ancient people who are not with us" likely left this area at the end of the 13th century.
 The word Moki(Moqui) is from the Hopi peoples.They refer to their ancient ancestors in this manner which means simply "the dead".

 From: Tucson, Arizona